Presenting ‘Melbourne, Australia’ according to Melchor Bernardo of English Teaching 101.

 Where?
 Jacka Boulevard, West St Kilda, St Kilda, Port Phillip, Victoria 3182, Australia

 4. Learn war history at the Shrine of Remembrance

 One of Melbourne’s free attractions is the Shrine of Remembrance located just right next to Queen Victoria Gardens.
 It is a popular landmark in the city that you shouldn’t miss.

 Built as a memorial to those who served and died in wars, the Shrine has a gothic feel as the inspiration for its design came from one of the seven wonders of the ancient world and the Parthenon in Athens.
 Inside, you will be transported back in time as you learn about war history starting from World War 1 up to the present.
 I loved reading the war memorabilia and watching authentic videos of the events in the past.
 Although the museum mainly focuses on Australian point of view of the wars, the knowledge about wars and history I gained is invaluable!

-The Shrine of Remembrance opens from 10am-5pm daily.
+Hours of Operation: Opens from 10am-5pm daily.